Robert Cutler Hinckley: Career

 As a teen, he was taken by his parents to Paris for formal training in art, graduating from the École des Beaux-Arts.
 In his twenty years there, he trained from 1864 to 1884 under master portraitist Charles Auguste Emile Durand, alongside John Singer Sargent.

 Of his more than 350 paintings, his most famous is The First Operation with Ether.
 Begun in Paris in 1882, it depicts the first successful public demonstration of ether anesthesia; it is now on display at UMass Chan Medical School's Lamar Soutter library.

-He was also known for his mammoth historical painting, Alexander at Persepolis, completed at the Salon in 1882.
+He was also known for his mammoth historical painting, Alexander at Persepolis, completed at the Salon of 1882.
 His work was described thusly: